 What's the economic argument in favour of

-green energy social entrepreneurship?
+green social entrepreneurship?

 2. Savings: four groups to benefit from utility bill reductions

 2. Solar PV